vircon32/ComputerSoftware/DesktopEmulator/Data/Readme.txt

 ------------------------------------------------------------

-What's new in version 25.3.17?
+What's new in version 25.10.29?

-  - Keyboard/joystick profiles for Vircon32 gamepad now allow
+  - Updated build to use more recent versions of C++ compiler and dependencies.
-    defining an additional command button.
-This makes it possible to trigger certain emulator functions using only the controller, with certain button combinations.
+  - Builds are now 64-bit by default.
-  - The sound system no longer uses OpenAL or ALUT.
-They are now replaced with the native SDL2 audio system.
-With this their external libraries are no longer required.
+  - Library tinyxml2 is now built from source code.
-  - Image loading no longer uses SDL2_image, so its external library is no longer required.
+  - Linux builds can now link against GTK3
-  - XML library tinyxml2 is now included in the executables, so its external library is no longer required.
+  - Emulator will no longer waste CPU while window is unfocused.

 ------------------------------------------------------------